This post contains affiliate links. Read the full disclosure here.

 This recipe uses only simply pantry ingredients but is still ULTRA moist and soft – just like banana bread should be!

-At the start of every week, I make either a batch of muffins (usually blueberry muffins or banana carrot muffins), or I make a batch of this chocolate chip banana bread.
+At the start of every week, I make either a batch of muffins (usually blueberry muffins or chocolate chunk banana muffins), or I make a batch of this chocolate chip banana bread.

 Ingredients Needed